Impacts of new small-scale N-body simulations on dark matter annihilations constrained from cosmological 21cm line observations: N-body simulation and the annihilation boost factor

 Here, in the linear theory, $B(z)-1$ simply evolves as $(1+z)^{-2}$.

 Compared to other estimations, e.g. the "Boost 1" model adopted in \cite{DAmico:2018sxd} as a conservative choice, our $B(z)$ is smaller than it at $z\lesssim50$.
-This results in suppressed DM annihilation rate and hence may lead to much more conservative upper bounds on dark matter annihilation cross section.
+This results in suppressed DM annihilation rate and hence may lead to much more conservative upper bounds on dark matter annihilation cross-section.